 Kristen Ledlow is a co-host of NBA TV's revamped classic NBA Inside Stuff alongside seven-time NBA All-Star Grant Hill.
 The groundbreaking sports and entertainment all-access show will return for its second season Saturday, November 1, 2014.
 Ledlow also hosts breaking news updates on the network throughout the week.

 > Follow @Kristen Ledlow

-Dennis Scott is a studio analyst for NBA TV, appearing on the network's NBA GameTime studio show throughout the regular season, as well as serving as a co-host of NBA.com Fantasy Insider with NBA TV's Jared Greenberg.
+Dennis Scott is a studio analyst for NBA TV, appearing on the network's NBA GameTime studio show throughout the regular season.
 A 10-year NBA veteran, Scott spent seven years with the Orlando Magic, where he helped lead them to an Eastern Conference Championship in 1995.

 > Follow @3Deezy

-Hall of Famer Isiah Thomas joins NBA TV as a studio analyst and will make several appearances on NBA TV each month, as well as making a regular contribution to NBA.com.
+Hall of Famer Isiah Thomas joins NBA TV as a weekly studio analyst as well as making a regular contribution to NBA.com.
 Thomas is a 12-time NBA All-Star, NBA Finals MVP in 1990, led the Detroit Pistons to back-to-back NBA championships in 1989 and 1990 and was inducted into the Naismith Memorial Basketball Hall of Fame in 2000.